enterspeedhq/enterspeed-docs/docs/mcp-server/connecting-a-client.md

 This is the production path: a C# service opens an MCP session to the Enterspeed server, discovers the available tools, and runs a tool-use loop with Claude.
 The `x-api-key` header is set once on the MCP transport.

+:::info
-:::info Why not the inline `mcp_servers` feature?
-Anthropic's inline remote-MCP connector forwards an `Authorization: Bearer <token>` header to the upstream MCP server and does not let you override the header name.
+**Why not the inline `mcp_servers` feature?** Anthropic's inline remote-MCP connector forwards an `Authorization: Bearer <token>` header to the upstream MCP server and does not let you override the header name.
 The Enterspeed MCP server reads `x-api-key`.
 Driving the tool-use loop yourself (as below) works today and gives you full control over retries, logging, and cost.
 :::

 ### Project setup

+The loop uses two NuGet packages: [`Anthropic.SDK`](https://www.nuget.org/packages/Anthropic.SDK) for the Messages API and [`ModelContextProtocol`](https://www.nuget.org/packages/ModelContextProtocol) for the MCP session.

 ```bash
 dotnet new console -n EnterspeedClaudeClient